-The Engineer shall coordinate with the Contractor on the completion of all documentation.
+The Contractor shall obtain all documentation including any permits and/or licenses required to transport the material containing regulated substances to the disposal facility.
+The Contractor shall coordinate with the Engineer on the completion of all documentation.
 The Contractor shall make all arrangements for collection and analysis of landfill acceptance testing.
-The Contractor shall coordinate for waste disposal approval with the disposal facility.
-After the Contractor completes these activities and upon receipt of authorization from the Engineer, the Contractor shall initiate the disposal process.
+The Contractor shall coordinate waste disposal approvals with the disposal facility.

 The Contractor shall provide the Engineer with all transport-related documentation within two days of transport or receipt of said document(s).
-The Engineer shall maintain the file for all such documentation.
-For management of special or hazardous waste, the Contractor shall provide the Engineer with documentation the Contractor (or subcontractor, if a subcontractor is used for transportation) is operating with a valid Illinois special waste transporter permit at least two weeks before transporting the first load of contaminated material.
+For management of special or hazardous waste, the Contractor shall provide the Engineer with documentation that the Contractor is operating with a valid Illinois special waste transporter permit at least two weeks before transporting the first load of contaminated material.